 Having written the learning outcomes always ask yourself how each learning outcome will be assessed.
 The Learning Outcomes we write should always to linked to teaching and learning activities and to assessment so that these various elements are aligned.
 This is known as constructive alignment and ensures thoughtful design of the curriculum.

 Learning Outcomes are the common language in learning and teaching.
 ECTS credits are the common “currency” or reward that students receive for achieving the learning outcomes.

-1. Download Summary guidelines for writing Learning Outcomes (pdf of A5 card).
+1. Download Summary Guidelines for Writing Learning Outcomes (Card) (pdf of A5 card).

-Accessible version of Summary Guidelines for Writing Learning Outcomes (Accessible version) (pdf document).
+Summary guidelines for writing Learning Outcomes (Accessible version) (pdf document).

 5. Learning Outcomes videos

 The following videos address particular aspects of Learning Outcomes and give you additional details and practice examples to support you in this effort.
 Sitting below each video is a pdf of the powerpoint slides which can serve as summary notes for the video.